thehaohcm/DevOpsLabs/Java/readme.md

       requires example.java.a;
     }
     ```
-  - Packages are exported and used by using 'exports' and 'requires' keywords in module-info.java
+  - Packages are exported and used by using 'exports' and 'requires' keywords in module-info.java. modules -> use 'requires'
-  - Services are exported and used by using 'provides' and 'uses' keywords in module-info.java
+  - Services are exported and used by using 'provides' and 'uses' keywords in module-info.java.
+  - one module-info.java file can include both 'require' (for getting packages) and 'uses' (for getting services)
   - there are 2 ways to run a java file inside modele:
     + new way with module-path: java -p [jar_file] -m [module_name]/[classfile_with_fullpackage] (ex: java -p fx.jar -m xyz.fx/com.xyz.fx.Main)
     + legacy way with classpath (ignore the module): java -classpath [jar_file] [classfile_with_fullpackage] (ex: java -classpath fx.jar com.xyz.fx.Main)
+  - if one module (1) 'requires another module (2) declared already with 'requires transitive' other modules (3), that means the module (1) doesn't need to 'requires' 2 others modules (2) and (3) inside the module-info.java anymore, just 'requires' only the module (2)

 8. Service In Modular Application